Venezuelan debt plunges, default horizon is hazy

 Venezuela backs its billions in bonds with oil, which it uses to balance its books and pay for social programs that have lifted millions out of poverty.

 That economic model has deteriorated with oil prices down 40 percent since June to a five-year low.
-U.S. crude was at $63.82 a barrel on Tuesday.
+U.S. crude was at $63.82 a barrel on Tuesday CLc1.

 DEFAULT?
 NOT YET